nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio.md

         version: '1'

 ---
-In this chapter we will explain each screen exposed by Nuxeo Studio.
+In this chapter we will explain each screen exposed by Studio Modeler.
 If you are blocked in your configuration process on a specific screen, here you go!

 <div class="row" data-equalizer data-equalize-on="medium">
 <div class="column medium-6">